 In a way, some of this is ingrained in the digital nature of fintech, as it automatically reduces the cost of using financial services.
 It is exactly these perks that made fintech such a strong force during the pandemic.
 It is also what made the sector so resilient during this period, unlike many other industries.

 The future of fintech post-COVID

-The digitization of finance was always bound to happen - COVID just gave it a good kick in the back.
-What the future of fintech in a post-COVID world will look like has become quite apparent.
+The digitization of finance was always bound to happen - COVID just gave it a good kick in the butt.
+The future of fintech development in a (semi) post-COVID world is already taking shape.
 For one, there’s the digitization of financial services and processes.
 An already high percentage of established banks find partnerships with young, agile, and innovative fintech startups key to future success.
-It’s the sort of partnership that benefits both sides - startups get resources and banks, or other financial institutions, get to respond to user demands and implement changes faster.
+It’s the sort of partnership that benefits both sides - startups get resources while the banks, or other financial institutions, get to respond to user demands and implement changes faster.

 In light of this accelerated digitization, there’s a good deal of evidence that COVID sped up the seemingly inevitable decline of cash.
 Contactless payment was preferred as the “cleaner” means for financial transactions during the pandemic.
 But a Mastercard survey found that 74% of respondents planned to continue using contactless payment even after the end of the pandemic.

 In the end, with increased cybersecurity measures and a good deal of collaboration between the fintech and AI industries, financial services are likely to continue moving to the digital sphere at an accelerated pace.
 This is where the present and future of fintech lie.